Originally published on May 20, 2020. http://www.farmakology.com/issues/farmakology-newsletter-issue-46-250421

 About the Author

-Dr. Danielle R. Plummer is a three time hyperemesis gravidarum survivor.
-She is a hospital pharmacist practicing in Las Vegas, NV, a board member of the HER Foundation and runs an HG consulting service: www.hgpharmacist.com.
-She can be reached at firstname.lastname@example.org.
+Dr. Danielle R. Plummer is a three time Hyperemesis Gravidarum survivor.
+She is a hospital pharmacist practicing in Las Vegas, NV and runs an HG consulting service: www.hgpharmacist.com.
+She can be reached at email@example.com.